pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 2. Select the robot you want to teleoperate (or create a new one), and click on "Connect".

 3. Get familiar with the controls in the mirror room and the virtual robot.
 You may configure various settings here.
-When you are raedy press "Ready", and hold (A).
+When you are ready press "Ready", and hold (A).

 4. **Look straight ahead, with your body in the same orientation as your head while pressing A** to start the teleoperation. *The initial head position is used to determine the coordinate system giving your VR controllers position.*